A repeating fast radio burst associated with a persistent radio source: Observations

 CRAFTS is a multi-purpose drift scan survey conducted with FAST using a 19-beam receiver operating at 1.05--1.45~GHz, deployed in May 2018 and conducting blind FRB searches using multiple pipelines\cite{Niu_2021}. \frb\ was discovered on November 16th 2019 in archived CRAFTS data which is in 1-bit filterbank format with 196 $\mu$s time resolution and 0.122 MHz frequency resolution.
 In this first discovery observation, 3 bursts were detected in 10 seconds, and another burst was detected 20 seconds later.
 These 4 bursts from the drift scan survey gave a preliminary location for the source within a $\sim 5 $ arcmin diameter region.
 Taking the pointing location from FAST, 2 follow-up observations were performed with FAST on April 25th and May 22nd in 2020 with 19-beam mode in which 15 bursts were detected.
 A monthly observation campaign was then conducted by FAST using the $\sim 100~\rm{mas}$ localization from VLA (next section).
 After some regular telescope maintenance, 10 observations were performed spanning from July 30th 2020 to September 19th 2020 in which 60 more bursts were detected.

 Bursts were detected from \frb\ in each FAST monitoring observation.
-We list the properties of those bursts detected by FAST in supplementary Table 1.
-The burst arrival time is in MJD format and has been transformed to the arrival time at the solar system barycentre (SSB) at 1.5 GHz with the DM values from supplementary Table 1.
-The observed $\rm DM_{obs}$ is measured using the method from ref.\cite{Hessels2019} and code from ref. \cite{2019ascl.soft10004S}.
-We use the DM value of the burst with the highest S/N for maximum DM structure(see result plot from ref.\cite{2019ascl.soft10004S}), and report the DM for all other bursts detected in that date.
+We list the properties of those bursts detected by FAST in supplementary information Table 1.
+The burst arrival time is in MJD format and has been transformed to the arrival time at the solar system barycentre (SSB) at 1.5 GHz with the DM values from supplementary information Table 1.
+The observed $\rm DM_{obs}$ is measured using the method from ref.~\cite{Hessels2019} and code from ref.~\cite{2019ascl.soft10004S}.
+We use the DM value that maximizes the structure of the highest S/N burst on a given date, and report this same DM for all other bursts detected on that date.
+Apparent epoch-to-epoch DM variations may simply be the result of a combination of variable effects, including intrinsic pulse structure, time$-$frequency drift, flux distribution in frequency, and scattering (which affects bursts chromatically).

-The FAST observation data was searched using a \texttt{Heimdall} based pipeline\cite{2012MNRAS.422..379B, Niu_2021}.
-For the FRB blind search in 19-beams drift scan survey, the polarizations were merged and only kept Stokes I, the trial DM range is from 100 to 5000\dmu~and we matched the pulse width by a boxcar search.
-The candidates above a S/N of 7 and present in less than 4 adjacent beams were manually examined for further inspection.
-After we identified \frb\ as a new FRB source, the follow-up burst search was taken with narrower DM range (100-2000\dmu).
-Following the VLA localization, the tracking observation only recorded data from the central beam but with all the Stokes parameters and higher time resolution (49.98$\mu$s).
-Candidates with S/N$>$7 sigma correspond to a fluence threshold of 9 mJy ms.
+The FAST data were searched using a \texttt{Heimdall} based pipeline\cite{2012MNRAS.422..379B, Niu_2021}.
+For the FRB blind search in the 19-beam drift scan survey, the polarizations were added and only the total intensity (Stokes I) was recorded.
+The trial DM range was from 100 to 5000\dmu~and we matched the pulse width using a boxcar search up to 200 ms. The candidates above a S/N of 7 and present in less than 4 adjacent beams were manually examined for further inspection.
+After we identified \frb\ as a new FRB source, the follow-up burst search was done with a narrower DM range (100$-$2000\dmu).
+Following the VLA localization, the tracking observations only recorded data from the central beam but with all the Stokes parameters and higher time resolution ($\sim50\, \mu$s).
+Candidates with S/N$>$7 correspond to a fluence threshold of 9 mJy ms for a burst width of 1 ms.

-The pulse widths were estimated by a Gaussian profile fit if the burst showed no obvious sign of scattering.
-The sub pulse is recognized if the profile peak does not fall behind the noise baseline.
-If the burst shows a scattering tail (see Section~\ref{sec:scatter}), the pulse width is derived from the scatter tail fit.
-The bandwidth of each burst is roughly estimated by its spectrum after the radio frequency interference (RFI) elimination.
+The pulse widths were estimated by a Gaussian profile fit if the burst showed no evidence of scattering (see section on scattering below).
+A sub pulse is recognized if the bridge between two closely spaced peaks drops more than $5\sigma$ below the higher peak.
+If the burst shows a scattering tail, the pulse width is derived from a combined fit for the Gaussian width and scattering time.
+We roughly estimate the bandwidth of each burst by dividing the whole bandpass into 50 MHz subbands and identifying the subbands containing burst emission.
+The burst fluences were determined using the bandwidth, temporal width, and amplitude of each burst.